Exceptional Talent from an Exceptional Team

 Passions: family, friends, traveling in my Airstream Interstate Lounge, downtown living, anything Italian, working and community service

-Russ Florence is a partner, president, chief operating and inclusion officer at Schnake Turnbo Frank, leading the firm’s Oklahoma City office.
+Russ Florence is partner, president, and chief executive officer at Schnake Turnbo Frank, based in the firm’s Oklahoma City office.

 Russ brings a broad range of communication and management experience to the firm.
 With experience in journalism, corporate leadership and consulting, he brings a multi-faceted, balanced perspective to his clients.
 His expertise includes strategic planning, executive coaching, reputation management, crisis communications, media relations and integrated communications.